 Everything you need to know about giant Australian cuttlefish in South Australia

 If you’re careful to move slowly, you can get up close without disturbing the cuttlefish.
 They seem oblivious to people and are focused on breeding.

 But remember to respect their space – look but don’t touch.
+If they react to your presence, ensure your retreat.
+After all, its next years population that are being produced at this time.

+Everything you need to know about giant Australian cuttlefish in South Australia